palaa159/Docs/OpenBCI Software/03-OpenBCI_Wifi_Server.md

 After a couple seconds a capture link appears on my computer.
 I click configure wifi and see that `867` is listed as a possible network for my little Wifi Shield to join!
 I select `867` and enter the password for the network and press connect.
 If I made a mistake in the password, no worries, I'll turn the Wifi Shield off and on again and repeat the process.
 If a got my password right, then the Wifi shield has joined `867` and the fun can begin!

+The OpenBCI is now fully qualified port 80 http server that is fully defined on with an industry standard swagger.io format.
+Click for [full http server description](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.0.0).

-## Connecting to the Wifi Shield
+### Get IP Address of Wifi Shield

-Figuring out how to discover the Wifi Shield turns out to be a whole science in and of itself!
-As far as we can tell, the whole goal is to get the IP address of the Wifi Shield, so that goal is to get that...

-We have been using Node.js as the tool to find and interact with the Wifi Shield, checkout a [fully working example](https://github.com/aj-ptw/OpenBCI_NodeJS/blob/wifi/examples/getStreamingWifi/getStreamingWifi.js) on AJ Keller's github!
+Use [Simple Service Discovery Protocol](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) (SSDP) to find the device on your local network.
+Use a tool in your favorite language [Python](http://brisa.garage.maemo.org/doc/html/upnp/ssdp.html) | [Node.js](https://github.com/diversario/node-ssdp) | [C](https://developer.gnome.org/gssdp/stable/).

+The [Node.js SDK](https://github.com/aj-ptw/OpenBCI_NodeJS/blob/wifi/examples/getStreamingWifi/getStreamingWifi.js) which will implement SSDP for you.

+Use a graphical user interface [Mac - Lan Scan](https://itunes.apple.com/us/app/lanscan/id472226235?mt=12)

 We are still hashing out the best ways to discover the Wifi shield on the networks (home vs. enterprise and beyond) so [please contribute ides if you have any on this github issue](https://github.com/OpenBCI/OpenBCI_WIFI/issues/8) and we can add it in!

-Anyway...

-The Wifi Shield is running an http server on port 80.
-You are going to want to run the `wifiFindShields()` function in Node.js, [just like we do in the example](https://github.com/aj-ptw/OpenBCI_NodeJS/blob/wifi/examples/getStreamingWifi/getStreamingWifi.js#L75), to list devices matching the characteristics of the OpenBCI Wifi Shield using [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol).

-Using SSDP achieves the goal of finding out the OpenBCI Wifi Shield's IP address.

-Now how do we get streaming data back from the device is the next question... it's a good one too!
-In order to get low latency high-reliability wireless data transmission we will open a TCP socket on our Computer, one that the Wifi Shield can send data to whenever.
-Open a TCP port on your computer and let's say it randomly get's assigned a fresh port number of `56342`.
-We now need to tell the Wifi Shield, hey, this is my port number, send data here!
-We do that by sending the Wifi shield an http `POST` request from the PC on route `/websocket` with params `{"port":56342}`.
-Now the OpenBCI Wifi Shield, knows the IP Address and the Port number of the your computers newly opened TCP port, thus data can begin to flow!
+[Wifi Direct Feature Request](https://github.com/OpenBCI/OpenBCI_WIFI/issues/9)

+### Open a TCP Socket on Host Computer

+In order to get low latency high-reliability wireless data transmission we will open a TCP socket on your host Computer.
+The Wifi Shield will stream data to this socket. **IMPORTANT** The data comes over this socket raw and is defined in the docs for [Binary Data Format](http://docs.openbci.com/Hardware/03-Cyton_Data_Format#cyton-data-format-binary-format).

+If you want the data in another format, please comment on [this issue](https://github.com/OpenBCI/OpenBCI_WIFI/issues/11), thinking protocols like `JSON`.

+### Send `/websocket` http request for data

+Refer to [http server description](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.0.0) swagger.io page as the single source of truth in regards to the OpenBCI Wifi Server.

+### Send `/command` http requests for control

+Refer to [http server description](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.0.0) swagger.io page as the single source of truth in regards to the OpenBCI Wifi Server.

+### Send `/latency` http requests for tuning

+Refer to [http server description](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.0.0) swagger.io page as the single source of truth in regards to the OpenBCI Wifi Server.

+The time in micro seconds (us) between packet sends.
+The higher the OpenBCI sample rate, the higher the latency needed.
+Default is 1000us, minimum stable is 50us.
+For upper limit sample rates such as 4kHz/8kHz/16kHz, latency around 20ms seems to really stabilize the system.